helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 select `QUERY` or `UPDATE` explicitly. `@Jdbc.GeneratedKeys("ID")` identifies the insert as an update.
 The generated implementation requests `ID` as a generated key before it runs the statement, then maps the returned scalar value.

+`PokemonTypeRepository.listNames()` maps the first selected column in each row to a `String`.
+`PokemonTypeRepository.listTypes()` maps the selected columns in each row to a `PokemonType` record.
+Helidon provides both mappings, so the methods do not declare `@Jdbc.RowMapper`.

 Named parameters bind by Java parameter name.
 The search by name or type uses the `term` argument for both occurrences of `:term`.
 In the search by type and name, `typeName` binds to the first positional `?` parameter and `name` binds to the second.
 Generated code also binds a null reference argument as a typed SQL `NULL` value.

-The generated repositories map a flat row to a `Type` record.
-The Pokemon row mapper combines columns from the joined tables into a `Pokemon` that contains a nested `Type`.
+The generated repositories map a flat row to a `PokemonType` record.
+The Pokemon row mapper combines columns from the joined tables into a `Pokemon` that contains a nested `PokemonType`.

 ### Transactions